chsubhasis/ai-tutor-subhasis/README.md

 - AI_Tutor_FT.ipynb is only to fine tune the model and save in Hugging Face space.
 This will not be required to exeute to launch the app.
 - AI_Tutor_RAG.ipynb is for RAG implementation.
 This is modularized and moved to app.py.
 - This project used below:
-    - finetuned LLM in the app : The model "chsubhasis/ai-tutor-towardsai" was fine tuned and saved in HF space.
-The same fine tuned model along side the tokenizer are used wihtin getLLM()
-    - Data collection and curation process leverages structured JSON
+    - Data collection and curation process leverages PDFs.
+(AIML.pdf)
-    - metadata filtering
-    - RAG evaluation
+    - Prompt caching done using InMemoryCache and set_llm_cache from langchain_core.caches and langchain_core.globals respectively.
+Search using the same prompt and see the performance improvement. set_llm_cache(InMemoryCache()) does the work.
+Refer: https://python.langchain.com/docs/how_to/llm_caching/
+    - Metadata filtering done based on dynamic data.
+Retriever is updated accordingly.
-    - Prompt cahcing
+    -
-    - For RAG evaluation, Hit Rate: 0.50, Mean Reciprocal Rank (MRR): 0.50.
-Used simple eval set.
-    - During execution, app will ask to enter HuggingFace access token.
-So, be ready with that.

 ## Setup